linode/docs/docs/guides/platform/vlan/getting-started-with-vlans/index.md

 1. Enter the `Label` of the VLAN or select an existing VLAN from the drop down menu.
 If a custom label is entered and the VLAN does not yet exist, it is automatically created when saving the configuration profile.

 1. Enter an `IPAM Address`.
-If this field left blank, the Linode will not be able to communicate with other Linodes on that VLAN until an IP address is manually assigned to the network interface within the Linode's internal configuration files.
+If this field is left blank, the Linode will not be able to communicate with other Linodes on that VLAN until an IP address is manually assigned to the network interface within the Linode's internal configuration files.

     See the [Assigning an IPAM Address](#assigning-an-ipam-address) section on this page for more information about IPAM and examples of valid IPAM addresses.

-1. Click on the `Edit Configuration` button towards the bottom of this form save the changes.
+1. Click on the `Edit Configuration` button towards the bottom of this form to save the changes.

-1. Once the configuration profile has been updated, select the **Boot** button next to the edited configuration profile on the following page.
+1. Once the configuration profile has been updated, select the **Boot** or **Reboot** button next to the edited configuration profile on the following page.
 This will reboot using the edited configuration profile and apply the new VLAN configuration to the Linode.

     [![Reboot the Linode](reboot-linode.png "Reboot the Linode")](reboot-linode.png)